viamrobotics/docs/docs/components/movement-sensor/gps/set-up-base-station.md

 ## Next steps: configure an RTK movement sensor

-Provide this mount point as the `ntrip_url` attribute in your Viam machine config for the RTK-enabled models of movement sensor.
+Provide the RTK2GO casting URL `rtk2go.com:2101` as the `ntrip_url` attribute in your Viam machine config for the RTK-enabled models of movement sensor.

 Click on the link to follow configuration instructions for each model: